Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Different types of neurons transmit information at different rates.

-The brain tissue is four-fifths fluid.
+Four-fifths of brain tissue is fluid.

 Nails and hair